One Stop Systems, Inc. (NASDAQ:OSS) Expected to Announce Earnings of $0.06 Per Share

-Wall Street brokerages expect One Stop Systems, Inc. (NASDAQ:OSS) to announce $0.06 earnings per share (EPS) for the current fiscal quarter, according to Zacks.
-Two analysts have issued estimates for One Stop Systems’ earnings.
-One Stop Systems posted earnings per share of $0.04 during the same quarter last year, which would suggest a positive year over year growth rate of 50%.
-The firm is expected to report its next quarterly earnings report on Thursday, March 24th.
+Equities research analysts expect One Stop Systems, Inc. (NASDAQ:OSS) to announce earnings of $0.06 per share for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for One Stop Systems’ earnings.
+One Stop Systems posted earnings per share of $0.04 in the same quarter last year, which suggests a positive year over year growth rate of 50%.
+The company is scheduled to announce its next quarterly earnings report on Thursday, March 24th.

-On average, analysts expect that One Stop Systems will report full-year earnings of $0.22 per share for the current fiscal year.
-For the next year, analysts expect that the company will post earnings of $0.26 per share.
-Zacks Investment Research’s EPS calculations are an average based on a survey of research firms that follow One Stop Systems.
+On average, analysts expect that One Stop Systems will report full year earnings of $0.22 per share for the current year.
+For the next year, analysts anticipate that the company will post earnings of $0.26 per share.
+Zacks’ EPS averages are a mean average based on a survey of analysts that that provide coverage for One Stop Systems.

 One Stop Systems (NASDAQ:OSS) last released its quarterly earnings results on Wednesday, November 10th.
-The company reported $0.08 earnings per share for the quarter, topping analysts’ consensus estimates of $0.03 by $0.05.
-The business had revenue of $15.98 million for the quarter, compared to analysts’ expectations of $15.90 million.
+The company reported $0.08 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.03 by $0.05.
+The company had revenue of $15.98 million for the quarter, compared to analysts’ expectations of $15.90 million.
 One Stop Systems had a return on equity of 3.82% and a net margin of 5.10%.
-During the same quarter in the prior year, the firm posted $0.05 EPS.
+During the same quarter in the previous year, the company posted $0.05 earnings per share.

-In other One Stop Systems news, major shareholder Steve D. Cooper sold 10,000 shares of the stock in a transaction on Tuesday, November 23rd.
-The stock was sold at an average price of $5.30, for a total transaction of $53,000.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Corporate insiders own 6.25% of the company’s stock.
+In other news, major shareholder Steve D. Cooper sold 10,000 shares of the business’s stock in a transaction on Tuesday, November 23rd.
+The shares were sold at an average price of $5.30, for a total transaction of $53,000.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Insiders own 6.25% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of OSS.
-Bard Associates Inc. raised its position in One Stop Systems by 0.9% in the second quarter.
-Bard Associates Inc. now owns 998,460 shares of the company’s stock valued at $5,781,000 after purchasing an additional 9,325 shares during the period.
-Pacific Ridge Capital Partners LLC raised its position in One Stop Systems by 28.7% in the second quarter.
-Pacific Ridge Capital Partners LLC now owns 488,406 shares of the company’s stock valued at $2,828,000 after purchasing an additional 108,773 shares during the period.
-Vanguard Group Inc. raised its position in One Stop Systems by 0.5% in the second quarter.
-Vanguard Group Inc. now owns 473,735 shares of the company’s stock valued at $2,743,000 after purchasing an additional 2,395 shares during the period.
-Renaissance Technologies LLC raised its position in One Stop Systems by 38.9% in the third quarter.
-Renaissance Technologies LLC now owns 336,100 shares of the company’s stock valued at $1,691,000 after purchasing an additional 94,200 shares during the period.
-Finally, Geode Capital Management LLC raised its position in One Stop Systems by 4.1% in the third quarter.
-Geode Capital Management LLC now owns 110,963 shares of the company’s stock valued at $558,000 after purchasing an additional 4,349 shares during the period.
-23.36% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the company.
+Renaissance Technologies LLC acquired a new stake in shares of One Stop Systems in the 2nd quarter valued at $1,401,000.
+Pacific Ridge Capital Partners LLC lifted its stake in shares of One Stop Systems by 28.7% in the 2nd quarter.
+Pacific Ridge Capital Partners LLC now owns 488,406 shares of the company’s stock valued at $2,828,000 after purchasing an additional 108,773 shares during the last quarter.
+Morgan Stanley lifted its stake in shares of One Stop Systems by 1,791,750.0% in the 2nd quarter.
+Morgan Stanley now owns 71,674 shares of the company’s stock valued at $415,000 after purchasing an additional 71,670 shares during the last quarter.
+Millennium Management LLC lifted its position in One Stop Systems by 226.8% during the 2nd quarter.
+Millennium Management LLC now owns 99,049 shares of the company’s stock worth $573,000 after acquiring an additional 68,741 shares during the last quarter.
+Finally, Occudo Quantitative Strategies LP acquired a new position in One Stop Systems during the 2nd quarter worth $84,000.
+Institutional investors and hedge funds own 23.36% of the company’s stock.

-Shares of NASDAQ:OSS opened at $4.96 on Wednesday.
-The business’s fifty day moving average price is $5.01 and its two-hundred day moving average price is $5.31.
-The stock has a market cap of $92.58 million, a PE ratio of 33.07 and a beta of 1.94.
-One Stop Systems has a one year low of $3.61 and a one year high of $9.50.

 One Stop Systems Company Profile